 Introduction to Agile Values

-Agile Manifesto is a declaration that distinctly states about the key values and principles that software developers should follow to guide their work.
+To know about the values of agile software, we need first to understand what is agile software and the need to develop such software.
+An agile methodology implies incremental software; it increases with regular additions.
+This approach offers a new version or approach in short intervals.
+This agile process is different from the other traditional approach to software development, where the users’ needs and requirements are compiled, and then, in the end, the software is built all at once.
+Agile Manifesto is a declaration that distinctly states the key values and principles that software developers should follow to guide their work.
 It is the base of the agile movement.
 These are the four values and twelve principles as guidelines.

-4 Agile Values OF Agile Manifesto
+4 Agile Values of Agile Manifesto

-Below are the 4 values of agile:
+Below are the 4 values of the Agile Manifesto:

 1. Team and Communication Chosen Over Procedure and Tools